Crabz7/SatTrack/README.md

 # SatTrack
 <img width="1439" height="755" alt="image" src="https://github.com/user-attachments/assets/56d68f97-fda5-4442-b9d3-f6f4d2de25c4" />

-SatTrack is a  python-based satellite tracking program.
+SatTrack is a python-based satellite tracking program, that uses [pyorbital](https://github.com/pytroll/pyorbital) for most of it's features.
+It uses a GUI made with tkinter to make user interaction easier, than had it just been a console.
+It also uses [cartopy](https://github.com/SciTools/cartopy) and [matplotlib](https://github.com/matplotlib/matplotlib), to create a map with the satellites projected on top.

 ## Why does this exist?
 There are many other programs that do the exact same plus more.
 They are even more stable.